I can’t wait for summer. I need the heat. The fresh produce. The sunshine.

 - 1/3 cup red onion diced small

-- 3 sweet mini peppers sliced (red, orange, and yellow, 1 each)
+- 1/3 cup sweet mini peppers sliced (red, orange, and yellow, 1 each)

 - 2 Tbs Fresh squeezed lemon juice

-- Cook the orzo pasta and put it in the fridge to cool.
+- Cook the orzo pasta according to package directions and and put it in the refrigerator to cool.
 (Takes about 9 minutes to cook)

 - Serve chilled